 This page explains GKE on-prem quotas and limits for Google Cloud projects, clusters, and nodes.

 Note that the following limits can be affected by your vSphere configuration and hardware.
-See the minimum requirements for more details.
+For more information, see the minimum requirements.

 For each user cluster:

 - You must create a minimum of 3 nodes.